DD2480-Group17/assignment2/README.md

 #### Run and build the program
 To run and build the program, enter ` mvn -q exec:java -Dexec.mainClass="ContinousIntegrationServer"` in the terminal.

 When the server is running on your computer following commands can be used.
-The server uses the port 8017, however, to access the program you need to use the running computers IP-address.
+The server uses the port 8017, however, to access the program you need to use the running computers IP-address or use localhost.

-* ` list all recorded commits ` to view all recorded commits, enter the following in your web-browser `https://COMPTER_IP:8017`, where COMPUTER_IP is the running computers ip.
+* ` list all recorded commits ` to view all recorded commits, enter the following in your web-browser `http://COMPUTER_IP:8017`, where COMPUTER_IP is the running computers ip.
+You could also use the URL `http://localhost:8017`
-* ` View detailed information about one commit ` to view detailed information about a certain commit enter `https://COMPUTER_IP:8017/commit/?id=COMMIT_ID`, where COMMIT_ID are the unique hash for the commit to display.
+* ` View detailed information about one commit ` to view detailed information about a certain commit enter `http://COMPUTER_IP:8017/commit/?id=COMMIT_ID` or `http://localhost:8017/commit/?id=COMMIT_ID`, where COMMIT_ID are the unique hash for the commit to display.
 The available hashes can be found on the ` list all recorded commits ` page.

 #### Run Test Cases
 The program also has test cases for each class.